gravitational/gravity/docs/5.x/testplan.md

   - [ ] Verify the cluster stays connected & online.
   - [ ] Verify remote support can be toggled off/on.

+### Cluster Upgrade & Join

+- [ ] Install a 1-node cluster of previous LTS version.
+- [ ] Upgrade the cluster to the current version.
+- [ ] Join another node to the cluster.
+  - [ ] Verify the node joined successfully.

 ### Tele Build

 #### Open-Source Edition